5jt/dyalog-cookbook/manuscript/Z01_Windows_Environment_Variables.md

 ### ComSpec
 Defaults to "C:\\WINDOWS\\system32\\cmd.exe".

-### ERRORLEVEL
+### ErrorLevel
 This variable does not necessarily exist.
-If you execute `⎕OFF 123` in an APL application then this will set `ERRORLEVEL` to 123.
+If you execute `⎕OFF 123` in an APL application then this will set `ErrorLevel` to 123.

 ### HomePath
 Defaults to "\\Users\\{yourName}".